Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Conclusion

 \section{Conclusion}

 This work presents the first systematic evaluation of Graph Transformer (GT) backbones for out-of-distribution (OOD) generalization in supervised graph classification.
-Our results demonstrate that GraphGPS (GPS), a hybrid architecture integrating local message passing with global transformer attention, consistently outperforms both MPNN (vGIN) and pure attention-based (MHA) models, underscoring the importance of backbone design for OOD robustness.
-Notably, GPS achieves an average OOD accuracy of 86.6\% across benchmarks—substantially higher than MHA (70.6\%) and vGIN (55.6\%), even when the latter is equipped with domain generalization algorithms.
+Our results demonstrate that GraphGPS (GPS), a hybrid architecture integrating local message passing with global transformer attention, consistently outperforms both MPNN (vGIN) and pure attention-based (MHA) models (on four out of six benchmarks), demonstrating the importance of backbone design for OOD robustness.
+Notably, GPS achieves an average OOD accuracy of 67.3\% across benchmarks—substantially higher than MHA (56.7\%) and vGIN (52\%), even when only the latter is equipped with the strongest domain generalization algorithms.
 On challenging shifts such as CMNIST-color, GPS attains 87\% OOD accuracy compared to vGIN’s 29.8\%.

 Crucially, we show that relying solely on accuracy-based metrics can be misleading when assessing generalization abilities.
 Our proposed post-hoc analysis, leveraging Maximum Mean Discrepancy (MMD) for domain-alignment and Silhouette score for class-separation, reveals that models with similar OOD accuracy may differ significantly in latent representation quality.
 For instance, some models with comparable accuracy exhibit poorly separated class clusters or misaligned domain features, as indicated by low Silhouette scores or high MMD.
 Thus, incorporating these complementary metrics provides a more interpreted and reliable evaluation of generalization behavior.